Towards a machine-readable Mahabharata

 which I know well enough to be able to do fairly quickly and

-easily; so far these have been the Gita, Nala,
+easily; so far these have been the Gītā, Nala,

-the Ambopakhyana at the end of the Udyogaparvan,
+the Ambopākhyāna at the end of the Udyogaparvan,

-chapters 66-68 of the Sabhaparvan, and 13 chapters from
+chapters 66-68 of the Sabhāparvan, and 13 chapters from

-the battle narrative of the Bhismaparvan.
+the battle narrative of the Bhīṣmaparvan.

 - Next, I feed the uncorrected and corrected versions of this